opulencephp/docs/console.md

 A good place to start is to run `php rdev` in the directory you installed RDev.
 This will list the commands registered to the console.
 Out of the box, a few commands come bundled with RDev:

 #### app:env
-Displays the current application environment name, eg "Production" or "Development"
+Displays the current application environment name, eg "Production" or "Development".

 #### app:rename
 When you install RDev, the default namespace is "Project".
 Use this command to change this to something more fitting to your particular project.
 This will update namespaces, bootstrapper names, the directory under "app", and the composer.json PSR-4 settings.